 Building Personal Relationships in a Digital World

 In today's digital world, communication practices are greatly impacted by technology.
-A report released by Radicati estimates that 269 billion e-mails will be sent and received each day in 2017.
+A report released by Radicati estimates that 319 billion e-mails were sent and received each day in 2021.
 Everything about the search process is going digital, too.
 But while technology innovations have opened up new horizons for search firms and leadership consultants, giving them powerful new tools and a broader reach, it’s vital that they continue to make the personal connections that are so important to successful placement.
 A handful of strategies can help search professionals maintain high-touch relationships in a high-tech environment.

 Tap into the value of real-time interactions

 E-mail is an efficient way to communicate, especially when all that’s required is a quick exchange of information.
 There are times, though, when placement professionals should take the opportunity to reach out on a more personal and immediate level to clients and candidates.

 The simplest solution is to pick up the phone.